 Please do not wait until the last minute to schedule or complete the field hours.
-If you do not have the field hours completed and documented by July 28 you will receive an automatic 25 point deduction from your final grade.
+If you do not have the field hours completed and documented by July 21 (unless you have prior approval from the professor for the course) may receive an automatic 25 point deduction from your final grade.